ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 to the point where data is written to disk, naming each part it passes through.
 A numbered list is fine.

+**8. How did you represent "no campus"?** When a building has no campus set, does your response omit the key, send it as `null`, or something else?
+Say what you chose and why, and whether it changed anything elsewhere — a test that broke, or something in `openapi.yml` you had to adjust to match.

-**8. Reflection — half a page, in your own words.** Describe in plain language what made this change harder than it should have been.
-Say what had to agree with what, what surprised you, and why that made the feature more work than the code size suggests.
+**9. Reflection — half a page, in your own words.** Describe in plain language what made this change harder than it should have been.
+Say what had to agree with what, what surprised you, and why that made the feature more work than the change suggests.
 Do not worry about using precise terminology for this deliverable.

-**9. Looking ahead — one paragraph.** If you had 60-90 minutes to make this kind of feature cheaper next time, what one structural change would you make?
+**10. Looking ahead — one paragraph.** If you had 60-90 minutes to make this kind of feature cheaper next time, what one structural change would you make?
 Name the part of the code you would change, how that edit it would make future changes cheaper, and one tradeoff or risk your change introduces.